bendrucker/cfn-stack/readme.md

 Type: `object`
 Default: `undefined`

-The stack parameters expressed as an object of strings/numbers.
+The stack parameters expressed as an object of strings/numbers/arrays.
+All values will be coerced to strings (required by CloudFormation).
+Arrays will be converted to comma delimited lists.

 ##### options